Skyscanner/SkyFloatingLabelTextField/README.md

 Credits for the original design, and improving it with iconography to Matt D. Smith ([@mds](https://twitter.com/mds)).

 ## FAQ

+- *Can I use it in Objective C projects?*

+  Of course!
+Please see the [Integrating-into-Objective-C-projects](#Integrating into Objective C projects) section on how to integrate the component via CocoaPods.

 - *Does the control work well with auto layout?
 What about using it programmatically?*